Saudi stocks drop after Trump threat over missing writer

-DUBAI, United Arab Emirates (AP) — The Saudi stock market has dropped more than 6.8 percent after President Donald Trump threatened “severe punishment” over the disappearance of Washington Post columnist Jamal Khashoggi.
+DUBAI, United Arab Emirates (AP) — The Saudi stock market plunged Sunday after President Donald Trump threatened “severe punishment” over the disappearance of Washington Post contributor Jamal Khashoggi.

-The drop in the Tadawul exchange in Riyadh happened Sunday, the first day of trading.
+The Tadawul exchange in Riyadh dropped over 6 percent in the week’s first day of trading, with 182 of its 186 listed stocks showing losses by the early afternoon.

-In an interview to be aired Sunday, Trump told CBS’ “60 Minutes” that “We’re going to get to the bottom of it and there will be severe punishment.”
+Turkish officials say they fear Saudi agents killed and dismembered Khashoggi after he entered the Saudi Consulate in Istanbul on Oct.
+2, saying they have audio and video recordings of it that they have not released.
+The kingdom has called the allegations “baseless,” but has offered no evidence the writer ever left the consulate.

-Turkish officials say they fear Saudi agents killed Khashoggi after he entered the Saudi Consulate in Istanbul on Oct.
-2. The kingdom has called the allegations “baseless,” but has offered no evidence the writer ever left the consulate.
+In an interview to be aired Sunday, Trump told CBS’ “60 Minutes” that the consequences of Saudi Arabia being involved would be “severe.”

 Most Read Business Stories